 Harry and a group of students flew thestrals from Hogwarts to the Ministry of Magic in an attempt to rescue Sirius.
 Thestrals were also used by Kingsley, Hermione, Bill, and Fleur in the Battle of the Seven Potters.

-In the epilogue, James tells Albus to watch out for the thestrals, thoroughly scaring his brother.
+In 2017 when Albus Potter went to Hogwarts for the first time, his brother James tells him to watch out for the thestrals, thoroughly scaring his brother.

 People often wonder why Harry could not see the thestrals until The Order of the Phoenix, even though he saw his parents die as a baby.
 J.K.
 Rowling answers this question on Pottermore: